list-jonas/shadcn-ui-big-calendar/README.md

+Certainly!
+Here’s the updated README file with the images included.

 # Shadcn/UI - Big Calendar

 Welcome to the Shadcn/UI - Big Calendar Styles repository!
 This project is a Next.js application that showcases a React Big Calendar styled using Shadcn's CSS variables, allowing the calendar to dynamically adopt the selected theme.